Andrettin/Wyrmsun/readme.txt

 * Units
 - Fixed issue which caused ranged units to display their melee animation if attacking a flying unit that was close to them.
 - Fixed issue which caused ranged units to use the raft to move to close range, instead of moving only the amount necessary to be able to attack their targets.
+- The Teuton Krieger and Marbod now display different graphics depending on which weapon and shield technologies are researched.

 -----------------------------------------------------------------------
 - 1.2.3